ScottSmith95/Decode-for-Ghost/README.md

 3. Run Gulp

-    `gulp build`
     `gulp bundle`

 4. In your Ghost Design admin page, upload the file found in /path/to/ghost/content/themes/decode/distribution

-5. Profit.

 ### Additional Notes

 Syntax highlighting is not supported by Decode, but you can easily inject [prism](http://prismjs.com/), or [highlightjs](https://highlightjs.org/) using the code injection tab.
-Consider using their respective [cdn's](https://cdnjs.com/)